Mohammad-Mirasadollahi/Splunk_Sysmon_Auto_Deployment/README.md

 ## How to Use

 ### To Upgrade the Sysmon Version:
-1. Replace the `Sysmon.exe` file in `TA_Sysmon-Binary/bin/`.
+1. Replace the existing Sysmon.exe file with the new one in `TA_Sysmon-Binary/bin/`.
+2. Open the `sysmon_version.conf` file and update the version to match the new Sysmon version.
-2. On your Splunk Deployment Server, reload the deployment server (`./splunk reload deploy-server` or use the UI).
+3. On your Splunk Deployment Server, reload the deployment server (`./splunk reload deploy-server` or use the UI).
 The TA will be pushed, and the `deploy.bat` script will handle the upgrade.

 ### To Update the Sysmon Configuration:
 1. Edit your main configuration file: `TA_Sysmon-Config/bin/config.xml`.